ckeditor/ckeditor4-docs/docs/guide/dev/integration/easyimage/README.md

 *   For {@link guide/dev/inline/README inline editor} the styles can be defined directly with `<style> ... <style>` or `<link href="..." rel="stylesheet">` elements, within the `<head>` section of the page.
 * For both types of editors the styles can be defined using {@linkapi CKEDITOR.addCss}.

 You also need to enable these custom styles to the user by adding them to the Easy Image balloon toolbar with the {@linkapi CKEDITOR.config.easyimage_toolbar} configuration option.
-This option will also integrate your styles with the context menu.
+This option will  integrate your styles with the context menu, too.

 ### Custom Progress Reporters

-It also possible to customize the upload progress reporters through the widget's definition {@linkapi CKEDITOR.plugins.imagebase.featuresDefinitions.upload#progressReporterType} property.
+It is possible to customize the upload progress reporters through the widget's definition {@linkapi CKEDITOR.plugins.imagebase.featuresDefinitions.upload#progressReporterType} property.
 By default there is only one type of upload progress reporter available, the progress bar.

 You can add your own types of upload progress reporters by subclassing {@linkapi CKEDITOR.plugins.imagebase.progressReporter} and then using your subclass to modify the Easy Image widget definition: